01543 676 800

 > To be able to openly talk about your mental Health

-> To understand healthy eating and how this effects your mental health
+> To understand healthy eating and how this affects your mental health

-> To understand the different types of domestic abuse and how these effect your mental health
+> To understand the different types of domestic abuse and how these affect your mental health

 > To know what other support is out there/ signpost to other groups